-There are six Junctions: Emerald, Royalty, Mt.
+There are six junctions: Emerald, Royalty, Mt.
 Stewart, New Harmony, Cardigan and Wood Islands North.
-The Murray Harbour Branch starts at 0 km at Joseph A. Ghiz Memorial Park in Charlottetown and terminates in Murray Harbour at 80 km.
+The Murray Harbour Branch starts at 0 km at Joseph A. Ghiz Memorial Park in Charlottetown and ends in Murray Harbour at 80 km.

 Access to the Trail